-VO: According to EU statistics, restaurants and supermarkets are responsible for 12% and 5% of the total food waste in Europe.
+VO: According to US and EU statistics, restaurants and supermarkets are responsible for 12% and 5% of the total food waste.
 While the largest share of food loss – 53% comes from households.
-Two years ago, a Bulgarian company developed a free mobile app that assists consumers in their shopping process.
+Two years ago, a Bulgarian company developed a free iPhone/iPad app that assists consumers in their shopping process.

 VO: Ganka is an avid cook and foodie.
 She has been using the CozZo app for over a year now and sees a significant change in the way she shops.

 Dr. Dineva: I have created a list of all the products I have at home.
 This helps me during shopping.
 If I want to make a soup, for instance, I can open the app in the store and check if I have meat, if I have onions, do I need to buy onions, so I don’t need to memorize all those details.
 If I am at home and I run out of something, I just add it to the “to buy” list.

 VO: The CozZo app also keeps a food journal that has helped Ganka significantly decrease her monthly grocery bill.